Scatterer Recognition for Multi-Modal Intelligent Vehicular Channel Modeling via Synesthesia of Machines: Mapping Relationship Exploration: Scatterer Recognition from LiDAR Point Clouds

 \emph{Step 5:} Considering the advantage of dealing with the task of numerical inputs and numerical outputs, MLP is exploited to achieve scatterer recognition from LiDAR point clouds, as shown in Fig.~\ref{step_list}(e).
 The input is physical environment feature extracted by LiDAR point clouds, including the length, width, height, center point, and orientation vector of circumscribed cuboid and the position of transceiver.
 The output is scatterer number at each clustering group.
 For example, in Fig.~\ref{step_list}, the output is a matrix with dimensions of $18$ by $1$.
 As a result, with the help of MLP, the number of scatterers in electromagnetic space at each clustering group of LiDAR point clouds in physical environment can be obtained for the first time.

 \emph{Step 6:} To further enhance the interpretability of network output, the propagation mechanism is considered via the VR method.
-Similar to our previous work in \cite{LA-GBSM}, the scatterers are divided into dynamic and static scatterers, which are further assigned to VR.
+Scatterers are divided into dynamic and static scatterers, which are further assigned to VR.
 Fig.~\ref{step_list}(f) shows the VR assigned to static/dynamic scatterers, i.e., the 3D ellipsoid with the transceiver as the focus, where major axis, minor axis, and focal length are $2a^\mathrm{sta/dyn}(t)$, $2b^\mathrm{sta/dyn}(t)$, and $2c^\mathrm{sta/dyn}(t)$, respectively.
 VR-related parameters are accurately obtained via RT-based channel data \cite{LA-GBSM}.
 Finally, scatterers recognized through LiDAR point clouds, which are located outside VR, are deleted and the output number is also changed.

 By using the SoM mechanism, i.e., mapping relationship, scatterer recognition from LiDAR point clouds is achieved.
-This facilitates environment-embedded vehicular channel modeling with accurate channel parameters and the capturing of environment-channel non-stationarity and consistency.
+This facilitates intelligent vehicular channel modeling with multi-modal information from communication and LiDAR devices, which achieves the accurate modeling of channel parameters and the precise capturing of environment-channel non-stationarity and consistency.